Dental Sealants in Toronto, ON

 This helps the sealant stick to the tooth enamel.
 After applying sealant, we use a special UV curing light to harden it.
 When properly applied, the sealant forms a protective barrier that prevents bacteria from settling into the small grooves, pits, and crevices of the molars.

 Although sealants are usually applied on rear teeth, they can also be applied to other teeth.
-Our Toronto dentist at Arlington Dental are happy to answer any questions regarding dental sealants in Toronto, ON.
+Our st clair west dentist at Arlington Dental are happy to answer any questions regarding dental sealants in Toronto, ON.

 Do All Children Need Dental Sealants?

 Dental sealant treatment is safe, effective, and free of unpleasant side effects.
 Children who suffer from a genetic predisposition to cavities or low saliva production may also benefit from dental sealants.

 For any queries regarding your child’s dental and oral health, please contact Arlington Dental dental clinic in st. clair west, Toronto, ON.